asebak/asset-tracker-dapp/README.md

 ![Main Screen](docs/img/main.png)

-You can view an asset by the id, register an asset or view your profile.
+You can view an asset by an id, register an asset or view your profile.

 ##### View Profile Page
 When you go to the view profile page, you will see your account details and all the assets you have registered.